Homogenization and operator estimates for Steklov problems in perforated domains: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to Jean Lagacé for fruitful discussions on this problem.
 The first author is grateful to Excellence Project FoS UHK 2204/2025-2026 for the financial support.
 This research was initiated during the second author’s visit to the University of Hradec Králové in November 2023, and he gratefully acknowledges the hospitality extended to him during this visit.